Fatima-NW/Face-Recognition/README.md

 3. **Recognition Process**
    - Detects and encodes faces in a new image.
-   - Compares each encoding against all known embeddings using Euclidean distance.
+   - Compares each encoding against all known embeddings using **Euclidean distance**.
    - Matches faces with distance below the defined threshold.

 4. **Runtime Logging**